-Written exam questions will then be created and evaluated by the Candidacy Committees during the month of April.
-With respect to the goals for the exam questions, the resulting reviews should demonstrate that students can make sense of research literature both inside and outside their research areas, and that they can apply their new understanding to identify and discuss implications for their research topics.
+Written exam questions are created and evaluated by the Qualifying Committees during the month of April.
+With respect to the goals for the exam questions, the written responses to these questions should demonstrate that students can make sense of research literature both inside and outside their research areas, and that they can apply their new understanding to identify and discuss implications for their research topics.
 The suggested word limit of 3,000 words (not counting bibliography) is a guideline, but is intended to aid with further consistency across questions and students.
+Further direction on the written examinations is provided to the candidates in IST 590 and also via email in the spring semester.